-Imposing liability for defective products is intended to compensate injured individuals and deter manufacturers.
-Product liability law does not serve these functions when manufacturers and distributors are:
+By imposing liability for the sale and/or distribution of defective products, the law attempts to compensate injured individuals and, simultaneously, deter manufacturers from marketing such products.
+But the law does not serve these functions when manufacturers and distributors are both:

-Uncertain how to avoid liability.

-Subjected to liability for risks they could not have anticipated.
+- Uncertain as to how to avoid liability. - Subjected to liability for risks they could not have anticipated.

 17 states have passed legislation directed specifically at product liability.
-Three states have had reforms held unconstitutional and have not passed further reform legislation (see Tort Reform Record: July 2009 at www.atra.org).
+Three states have had reforms held unconstitutional and have not passed further reform legislation (see Tort Reform Record: February 2011 at www.atra.org).